 [Want to check out more paleo meal delivery options before making your choice?
 Check out our in-depth round-up!]

-Factor 75’s meals appearance was average.
-The meals were always appetizing, so the appearance issue wasn’t connected to a food’s taste, but how it looked in the package.
+Formerly known as Factor 75, Factor_’s meals appearance are average.
+The meals were always appetizing, so the appearance was never connected to a food’s taste, but how it looked in the package.
 My main issue with their meal’s appearance comes with the containers they come packaged in.
 There’s a lot of air in-between the food the roof of the package, so we found a few of our meals got tossed around in shipping, so they looked slightly messy (which is something that one must account for with shipping).

 Whether a meal looked messy in the package was a case by case basis.
 Not every meal had this type of appearance, and it won’t be a huge issue for the eater who doesn’t need a clean looking meal.
 If you need a clean looking meal to plate, then I could see some having an issue with this, but otherwise, I think it’s something small to keep in mind with shipping, it wasn’t a deciding factor of a meal’s quality.